 How do I apply for COPE funds?

 Unfortunately the COPE fund has been depleted for fiscal year 2015/2016, and we are no longer able to accept applications for COPE support at this time.
-The application form will be re-activated in late spring 2016 when the fund has been replenished.
+The application form will be re-activated in July 2016 when the fund has been replenished.
+In the meantime, even though we’re not able to approve new funding requests, we would still like to hear from you about your need for support, to help us plan for future funding requests.